ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Issuers can be replaced with different Issuers as long as the total never exceeds these bounds.
 Moreover, Issuer replacements also have an effect on client anonymity that is similar to when a key rotation occurs.
 See {{privacy}}
-for more details about maintaining privacy with multiple servers.
+for more details about maintaining privacy with multiple Issuers.

 #### Key Management

-To facilitate issuance, the Issuer MUST hold a Privacy Pass key pair at any given time.
-The server public key MUST be made available to all Clients in such a way that key rotations and other updates are publicly visible.
-The server MAY also require additional state for ensuring this.
+To facilitate issuance, the Issuer MUST hold an Issuance key pair at any given time.
+The Issuer public key MUST be made available to all Clients in such a way that key rotations and other updates are publicly visible.
 The key material and protocol configuration that an Issuer uses to produce tokens corresponds to a number of different pieces of information.

 - The issuance protocol in use; and
-- The public keys that are active for the server.
+- The public keys that are active for the Issuer.

-The way that the server publishes and maintains this information impacts the effective privacy of the clients; see {{privacy}} for more details.
+The way that the Issuer publishes and maintains this information impacts the effective privacy of the clients; see {{privacy}} for more details.
-The fundamental requirement for key management and discovery is that servers must be unable to target specific clients with unique keys without detection.
+The fundamental requirement for key management and discovery is that Issuers must be unable to target specific clients with unique keys without detection.
 There are a number of ways in which this might be implemented: